 - Wampler Pedals

-Before we get into the article, please note that EarthQuaker Devices, Strymon and Source Audio are featured in My New Microphone’s more “definitive” Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.
-If not for that article, they’d certainly be mentioned here but instead, they get “honourable mentions” in the beginning of this article!
+Before we get into the article, please note that EarthQuaker Devices, Strymon and Source Audio are featured in My New Microphone's more “definitive” Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.
+If not for that article, they'd certainly be mentioned here, but instead, they get “honourable mentions” at the beginning of this article!

 What Is A “Boutique” Manufacturer?

 Before we get into each of the brands, let's ask ourselves, “what, exactly, is a boutique manufacturer?”